No complaints on yesterday’s eats… they were yummy!

 - Promotes the ability to over-restrict what you eat.

-- It’s difficult to maintain on a daily basis or long term.
+- It’s challenging to maintain daily or long term.

 - Calorie Counting Journey Part 2: Signs It’s Working Against You